szczyglis-dev/py-gpt/README.md

 - Added a new **Canvas (inline)** plugin featuring an interactive, real-time canvas with HTML and JavaScript support.
 It enables visual prototyping, live annotations, HTML generation, opening and editing websites, a built-in web server, and much more.
 As an inline plugin, it works independently of the global **Tools** switch.
 See the new **Canvas** section in the documentation for details.
 - The chat input field is now pinned to its corresponding chat column.
 - Added support for new models: **Claude Opus 5.5**, **GPT-6 Sol**, and **GPT-6 Luna**.

-**2.8.29 (2026-09-22)**

-- Renamed **Chat with Agents** mode to **Agents**.
-- Updated default agent preset models to `gpt-5.6-luna`.
-- Fixed compatibility errors in legacy Agent modes.
-- Simplified LlamaIndex fallback for models without native tools to standard LLM.
-- Added support for passing a reference image directly from a chat attachment to the image generation tool.
-- Added and unified **local/remote tool permissions** across more agent workflow roles.
-- Improved runtime artifact sharing between host, Docker Python/IPython, System/OS tools, and agent workflows.
-- Google GenAI SDK upgraded to v2.25.0, OpenAI Agents upgraded to v0.18.3.

-**2.8.28 (2026-09-22)**

-- Integrated **Chat with Files** into the standard **Chat** mode.
-RAG is now available across all supported modes.
-- Added a **Judge** mode to **Autonomous**, providing improved response evaluation and continuation guidance after each step.
-- Added support for defining preinstalled packages in the built-in **Python Interpreter** and **System / OS** sandboxes.
-- Added an option to manually rebuild the built-in sandbox virtual environment.
-- Optimized Python command execution.
-- Other fixes and improvements.

-**2.8.27 (2026-09-20)**

-- Added a built-in sandboxed Python interpreter running in its own virtual environment, managed by `uv`, available as the default third sandbox option in the Python Interpreter and System / OS plugins.
-It allows Python code to be executed without requiring Python to be installed on the host system and without using Docker, as the interpreter is bundled and managed directly by PyGPT.
-See the documentation: Plugins -> Python Interpreter.
-- Fixed HTML / Canvas base directory handling for relative paths and local assets.
-- UI and CSS fixes, refinements, and visual improvements.

-**2.8.26 (2026-09-20)**

-- Refactored, improved, and simplified CSS/QSS handling.
-Overriding and customizing CSS and QSS is now much easier - see the **Extending PyGPT** section in the documentation.
-- Fixed and optimized RAG retrieval for improved reliability and performance.
-- Fixed the splitter resize policy and improved layout resizing behavior.

-**2.8.25 (2026-09-19)**

-- Added support for **Agent Skills**, including importing from GitHub, local files, and formats compatible with Claude, Codex, OpenClaw, and other supported ecosystems.
-Added a dedicated **Skills** management interface for browsing, installing, enabling, disabling, and removing skills.
-- Added support for **Claude/Codex-style Connectors**, integrated with the MCP plugin.
-Connectors can be imported from GitHub, local files, Claude, Codex, OpenClaw, Cursor, VS Code, OpenCode, MCPorter, and compatible JSON, TOML, and YAML definitions.
-Connector management is available under **Config → MCP → Connectors**.
-- Added new application themes: **Matrix, Gray, Mint, Flare, Ocean, Sun, and Retro**.
-- Refactored theme/CSS assets into a directory-per-theme layout and added profile-level custom themes/overrides from `%workdir%/css`, including runtime `-dark` / `-light` compatibility classification for custom themes.
-- Added **Full Screen mode (F11)** and support for a frameless window layout.
-- Optimized message sending from the chat input by moving pre-send preparation tasks to asynchronous workers, reducing UI blocking before requests are sent.
-- Various **UI fixes, layout improvements, workflow fixes, and usability refinements** across the application.

-**2.8.24 (2026-09-18)**

-- Added **Import profile...** and **Export profile...** options to the **File** menu, allowing complete profiles to be exported and imported, including the database, configuration, files, and application data.
-- Added an automatic prompt-injection guard in **Settings -> Security -> Auto-prevent prompt injections**.
-- Moved the model selector to the input field.
-- Added a clock to the Calendar.
-- Added subdirectory lookup support for `@mentions`.
-- Added runtime switching to the Agent Workflows editor.
-- Removed the **Edit JSON configs** option.
-- Improved the chat input field.
-- Added a loader to the Docker builder.
-- Integrated system notifications with **Agents**.
-- The input field is now hidden in non-chat tabs.
-- Added date and time headers above chat input blocks.
-- Added support for referencing other conversations from the database using `@mentions` with conversation IDs, e.g. `What were we talking about in chat @123?`
-- Added various CSS, layout, and UI improvements.

 # Credits and links